Justin-Locke/TaLE/DesignDoc.md

 I will use API Gateway and AWS Lambda to create the following endpoints:
 - CreateActivity
 - GetActivity
-- GetActivities
+- GetAllUserActivities
 - UpdateActivity
+- DeleteActivity
 - AddActivityComment
+- GetActivityComment
+- GetAllUserComments
 - UpdateActivityComment
-- RemoveActivityComment
-- GetUserProfile
-- UpdateUserProfile
+- DeleteActivityComment

 Stretch Goal:

-I will store Activity and Profile data in separate DynamoDB tables.
+I will store Activity and Comment data in separate DynamoDB tables.
 I will store Cities and Activity Data in separate tables.

 ## 6. API